Brussels Sprouts Caesar SaladJump to Recipe

 The poor, poor brussels sprout.
 It has such a terrible reputation.
-It won the poll I posted last week about foods that people tend to hate.

 The deal with sprouts though is that I think 90% of people who claim to hate them (hell, I’ll say 95% because I’m making it up) either A) haven’t tried them and assume they hate them or B) aren’t preparing them correctly.

 To be honest, I’m okay with this because it means they are super-cheap in the stores.
 But, I just don’t understand it.
 They are actually very easy to prepare and if you pair them with the right flavors, it’s pretty hard to beat their earthly, savory flavors.